PROFESSIONAL HARM REDUCTION COACH CERTIFICATION AND TRAINING PROGRAM

 The Addictions Academy is Proud to Present (NCHRC)

-We offer the only Harm Reduction Training and Certification at this time for you to learn and offer as a service to your clients.
+Harm Reduction Coach Certification and Training (MAT) for those that want to understand Medically Assisted Treatment Protocols in addiction treatment.
+We offer the only Nationally Certified Harm Reduction Coach Training and Certification at this time for you to learn and offer as a service to your clients.
 Harm Reduction simply means to reduce the harm.
 Not all clients will want to be 100% sober all the time and you need to have a different protocol and training program on hand for those clients.
 That is this program.
 It contains all the controversial methods that have seen success in Portugal, Denmark and Sweden.

 Being a Professional today means being an expert in your respective niche.
 You must be well rounded and know all aspects of your industry.
 Professionals in the addiction recovery industry today need to have an in-depth understanding of all of the treatment modalities available to clients.
 It doesn’t mean that the professional has to agree or disagree, approve, or disapprove of any particular modality as the client will choose the modality that they wish to utilize in their own recovery.
 Even if the recovery professional happens to be in recovery and experienced in a certain modality, it would be considered unethical for the professional to try to push one modality over another.
 You need to be well versed in all aspects of addiction and treatment and available to deliver the best possible service to your client.

 NOTE: There are NO prerequisites to this course and the Harm Reduction Certification and Training includes an ethics class and 10 hours of master coach supervision.
 We do offer Job Board, Networking, and Business/Private Practice assistance.
 We also hire from within once you are trained, certified, insured, and bonded.

 Your Host for this Training, Dr. Cali Estes